 Karen joined Durham University in January 2022 after leading the Humanities Division at the University of Oxford, where she was jointly responsible for the financial oversight, research strategy, and equalities and access priorities of the University.

 As Vice-Chancellor, Karen is the principal academic, administrative and accountable officer of the University.
 She is accountable to Council for the overall strategic direction and performance of the University and, as warden, has overall responsibility for Durham's colleges.

 Karen has a strong track record of promoting equity in staffing and social inclusion for students, in developing overseas partnerships and fundraising.
 She has held a number of national and international leadership roles and has published widely on the literature and intellectual history of the Enlightenment.

-Professor Richard Crisp, Acting Deputy Vice-Chancellor and Provost.
+Professor Mike Shipman, Deputy Vice-Chancellor and Provost.
 Ex-officio member of Council

-As the Acting Deputy Vice-Chancellor, Richard is responsible for supporting the Vice-Chancellor in delivering the University’s Academic Strategy, working to recruit, sustain and develop an academic staff body and environment that is exemplary in all aspects.
-As Acting Provost, he has particular responsibility for work around the Faculty and is responsible for the University’s Strategic Planning and Insight team.
+As the Deputy Vice-Chancellor, Mike is responsible for supporting the Vice-Chancellor in delivering the University’s Academic Strategy, working to recruit, sustain and develop an academic staff body and environment that is exemplary in all aspects and integrating equality, diversity and inclusion into strategic planning.

 He is President of the Durham Students' Union.

 Dan is from Durham and came to study Sociology at the University.
 During his time at Durham University, Dan has been passionate about addressing the cost-of-living crisis, particularly where it relates to student accommodation.
 Dan is a member of Trevelyan College and has been the Educational Outreach Officer for the 93% Club Durham and was elected President of the Durham Working Class Students Association.

 Rebecca Askew, Appointed Member of University Staff